MineGame159/glfw-beef/README.md

 2. Right-click on your workspace and select **Add from Installed** and choose glfw-beef.
 3. **Make** glfw-beef **as a dependency** of your project.
 4. Enjoy beautiful **GLFW**.

+This does not come with any graphics api.
+But you can check out my [opengl-beef](https://github.com/MineGame159/opengl-beef) library.